tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 The assignment will also require checking that the input data is valid.

-## The Assignment <---- UNFINISHED
+## The Assignment

 For this assignment, you are simulating a bakery.
 You will be given an input file which lists every pastry the bakery is selling today.
 The pastries can be cut into slices which are sold for different amounts depending on their length.
 Your goal is to maximize the bakery's profits by finding which combination of slices will maximize your profits.
 Once you have sliced the pastries and set their prices, you will take the role of the customer.
-Given a certain budget, you will find the maximum number of unique pastries you can purchase.
+Given a certain budget, you will find the maximum number of unique pastries the customer can purchase.

 ## Input File